Data210/data210-final-project/README.md

 # data210-final-project

-Requirements:
+### Requirements:
   - Docker container
   - Microsoft SQL server hosted locally

-Run the script In order????

-(ask def script)

-Documentation on /Scripts, and what everything in there is for:
+  - Python modules as per requirements.txt

+# Documentation on /Scripts:

+### main.py
+Point of entry for the pipeline, this creates the tables, extracts and transforms the data in S3 and inserts into the databasee

+#### s3.py
-s3.py : Complies commonly used functions to be callable in other scripts.
+Complies commonly used functions to be callable in other scripts.

+#### applicant_details_transformation.py
-applicant_details_transformation.py : Creates dataframe from all applicant csv, cleans data and creates unique ID.
+Creates dataframe from all applicant csv, cleans data and creates unique ID.

+#### academy_cleaned.ipynb
-academy_cleaned.ipynb : Creates dataframe from all academy csv, cleans data.
+Creates dataframe from all academy csv, cleans data.
 (Note:will be changed to .py in future)

+#### connection_string.py
+Creates a connection string from the contents of the config_file.ini in Scrpts folder and .env file in the data210-final-project folder config_file.ini contains info on the database, .env file contains username and password info connection string has structure : {dialect}://{db_username}:{db_password}@{server}:{port}/{database_name}?driver={driver}

+#### json_pandas.py
-json_pandas.py : Converts data provided by client in JSON format to a pandas dataframe, then creates seperate dataframes for strenghts and weaknesses.
+Converts data provided by client in JSON format to a pandas dataframe, then creates seperate dataframes for strenghts and weaknesses.

+#### sparta_day_transformation.py
-sparta_day_transformation.py: Defines a function to parse text files provided by client, reads text files and writes them to a pandas dataframe, cleans the data and creates a unqiue ID.
+Defines a function to parse text files provided by client, reads text files and writes them to a pandas dataframe, cleans the data and creates a unqiue ID.

+#### create_database.py
-create_database.py : Creates initial database and tables using SQLAlchemy.
+Creates initial database and tables using SQLAlchemy.

+#### academy_behaviours.py
-academy_behaviours.py : Creates behaviour, spartans, course and trainer dataframes from academy data.
+Creates behaviour, spartans, course and trainer dataframes from academy data.

+#### self_tech_scores.py
-self_tech_scores.py: Obtains the tech scores from JSON files as a csv.
+Obtains the tech scores from JSON files as a csv.

+#### talent_sparta_results.py
-talent_sparta_results.py: Outputs key interview metrics as a csv.
+Outputs key interview metrics as a csv.